 Allison began her career as a pre-k assistant at La Mesa First United Methodist Church in her home town of San Diego, California.

 Allison holds a bachelor’s degree in politics and Spanish from Willamette University and a master’s degree in education policy from the University of Maryland.
 She is also a proud graduate of the Alabama Leadership Initiative and the Leadership Montgomery Torchbearers program.

-Muhlendorf was recognized as one of 2017’s Women Who Shape the State by the Alabama Media Group, the parent company of the state’s three largest newspapers and Birmingham Magazine.
-Muhlendorf also received the 2016 President’s Award from the Southern Early Childhood Association (SECA).
+In 2022, Muhlendorf received the Non Nobis Solum Award, given by Willamette University to an alum who has made significant contributions to the greater society and community.
+Muhlendorf was also recognized in the 2017 class of Women Who Shape the State by the Alabama Media Group.
+Muhlendorf received the 2016 President’s Award from the Southern Early Childhood Association (SECA).
 The award recognizes significant contributions in state-level advocacy and in fostering the growth and development of early childhood professionals.